jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add a test to find out if it is possible to use :doc:`False </data_structures/booleans/booleans>` as a `dictionary <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ key
+I add a test to find out if it is possible to use :doc:`False </data_structures/booleans/booleans>` as a `dictionary <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ key

 .. code-block:: python